 The Adjudicator’s Office Review

-The Adjudicator’s Office can only consider your request if you’re the claimant, an authorised representative or the legal representative of the deceased persons estate.
+The Adjudicator’s Office can only consider your request if you’re the claimant, an authorised representative or the legal representative of a deceased person’s estate.

 You must have completed all stages of the Home Office’s own internal review process before the Adjudicator’s Office can look at your request.